 The national pension contribution from households is 7 per cent on earned income and pensionqualifying transfers such as sickness benefit, etc., but not sickness and activity compensation.
-The national pension contribution is only charged on income up to the tax ceiling of 8.07 income base amounts.
-It is worth noting that households today receive a tax reduction for the pension contribution.
+The national pension contribution is only charged on income up to the tax ceiling of 8.07 income base amounts and for incomes above 0.423 income base amounts.
+Households receive a tax reduction for the pension contribution.
 Household tax reduction for the pension contribution is reported in the state budget.